 Links to other policies

 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-Together, these will make up the suite of policies to safeguard and promote the welfare of children in this academy ( add on any others as relevant).
+Together, these will make up the suite of policies to safeguard and promote the welfare of children in this academy.

 Accessibility Plan.